Stop Killing Alaska's Apex Predators on Wildlife Reserves

-Picture a grizzly with tiny cubs trundling over the snowy tundra.
-Or black bear foraging in the woods.
-Or a wolf family sleepily curled in the den, the cubs at the mother's side.
 Alaska's wildlife refuges, established "to conserve fish and wildlife populations in their natural diversity," are home to all of these creatures.
 But in recent years, state officials have ignored both science and direction from the National Park Service, targeting predators with the vain hope of increasing prey species for subsistence hunters.

 The state of Alaska's approach to increasing moose and caribou numbers now involves killing mother bears slowed by tiny cubs, gassing wolf pups and families as they sleep in their dens, bear baiting, snares, and traps.
 And perhaps most controversial of all, hunting bears and wolves via relentless pursuit by small aircraft — gunning them down from the skies3.

 Predators play a vital role in the ecosystem, keeping prey species healthy, concentrating and moving nutrients, and actually changing the landscape by their very presence.
 In the last and arguably the greatest wilderness left in the United States, apex predators deserve our protection, and our respect.

-Sign the petition below and ask the leaders of the Senate and President Donald Trump that they must act immediately to restore protections for predators in Alaska's wildlife refuges.
+Sign the petition below and ask the leaders of the United States to restore protections for predators in Alaska's wildlife refuges.